 As TikTok's popularity surges, it faces growing scrutiny over political content on its platform.
-This study introduces a novel browserbased tool to track users' exposure to and perceptions of political content.
-We conducted a study with 368 participants, combining an initial survey with data from the custom browser tool.
-Participants annotated videos in real-time logged-in sessions, indicating whether they perceived each of 40 sequential videos in their personalized TikTok feeds as political, and providing brief justifications.
+This study introduces a novel browser-based tool to track users' exposure to and perceptions of political content.
+We conducted a study with 358 participants, combining an initial survey with data from a custom browser extension.
+Participants annotated videos in real-time logged-in sessions, indicating whether they perceived the video as political and providing justifications.
 Using expert and LLM coding alongside natural language processing techniques, we identify and characterize political topics users encounter.
-Despite TikTok's growing role as a news source, we observe few official channels for news, and contrary to public concerns, users do not report high volumes of politically extreme content.
+Despite TikTok's growing role as a news source, we observe few official channels for news, and contrary to public concerns, users do not report high volumes of extreme content.
 We conclude with implications for user-centered studies of political content online and directions for future research.